taylorwilsdon/reddacted/README.md

 ### the page you requested does not exist ###

-Simply a 404, which means that the provided username, or subreddit and article combination do not point to a valid page.
+Simply a 404, which means that the provided username does not point to a valid page.